indexed-finance/docs/protocol/governance.md

 NDX is the governance token for Indexed.
 The initial supply of 10,000,000 NDX will be distributed as follows:
 - 20% will go to the founders, investors and future team members, subject to vesting periods.
 - 5% will be used to reward keepers who update the Uniswap oracle and trigger periodic updates on the pool controller.
-- 25% will be available for liquidity mining between December 22, 2020 and January 21, 2021.
+- 25% will be distributed through liquidity mining to users who stake index tokens or their Uniswap Ether pair LP tokens.
-- 20% will be distributed to DeFi users after January 22, 2021.
+- 20% will be distributed to DeFi users after January 22, 2021 in a manner determined by governance.
 - 30% will be made available to the NDX treasury over the course of 9 months, beginning March 1, 2021.

 After June 1, 2021 the ability to mint new NDX tokens will be available to the governance organization.